shubhomoydas/ad_examples/README.md

 **Why actively detect data drift?** This is a valid question: *why employ active drift detection if there is reason to believe that a less expensive passive approach such as always replacing a fraction of the model will work just as well?* The reason is that, in practice, analysts want to be alerted when there is a drift (maybe because other algorithms downstream have to be retrained).
 Only the active [drift detection] algorithms (such as *SAL (KL Adaptive)* in the plots above) offer this ability, not the passive ones (such as *SAL (Replace 20% Trees)* and *SAL (No Tree Replace)*).
 Active drift detection algorithms also need to be robust (low false positives/negatives) in order to be useful.

-The idea of partitioning the dataset to compute the KL-divergence threshold is motivated by: Tamraparni Dasu, Shankar Krishnan, Suresh Venkatasubramanian and Ke Yi, *An information-theoretic approach to detecting changes in multi-dimensional data streams*, Symp. on the Interface of Statistics, Computing Science, and Applications, 2006 ([pdf](https://www.cse.ust.hk/~yike/datadiff/datadiff.pdf)).
+The application of KL-divergence in the **specific manner employed here is novel**, and is motivated by the dataset partitioning idea (presented in a different context) in: Tamraparni Dasu, Shankar Krishnan, Suresh Venkatasubramanian and Ke Yi, *An information-theoretic approach to detecting changes in multi-dimensional data streams*, Symp. on the Interface of Statistics, Computing Science, and Applications, 2006 ([pdf](https://www.cse.ust.hk/~yike/datadiff/datadiff.pdf)).

 Applying drift detection to tree-based classifiers